Cactice/tenki-web-scraping/README.md

 3. You're set to go!!

 # Warning
-This is really basic web scraping and it will break easily with a minor change in the website.
+This is a really basic web scraping tool and it will break easily with a minor change in the website.
 It's probably broken by the time you use it.
 (Check build state of Circle CI!)

 [![codecov](https://codecov.io/gh/Cactice/tenki-web-scraping/branch/master/graphs/sunburst.svg)](https://codecov.io/gh/Cactice/tenki-web-scraping)